prernaadvani/whatsprernacooking/_posts/2025-05-14-mango-bean-bowl.md

 ### Instructions:

 * In a pot, heat some olive oil (~2 tablespoons-ish), and add the garlic.
 Once fragrant, add the bell peppers and give it a stir.
 Then add the tomatoes along with the cumin and aleppo peppers, if using.
 Saute for a couple of minutes.
-Then, add the black beans to the po (I like to mash some of them up to help thicken the consistency) along with ~1/2 cup water.
+Then, add the black beans to the pot (I like to mash some of them up to help thicken the consistency) along with ~1/2 cup water.
 Add the green onions and cilantro.
 Season with salt and pepper, to taste.
 Once this comes to a boil, reduce the heat to a simmer and let it sit for around 25-30 minutes, stirring occasionally and adding more water if needed.

 ![_config.yml]({{ site.baseurl }}/images/mango bean bowl/bowl 3.png)